Democratic Task Forces Deliver Biden A Blueprint For A Progressive Presidency

 "The goals of the task force were to move the Biden campaign into as progressive a direction as possible, and I think we did that," Sanders told NPR.
 "On issue after issue, whether it was education, the economy, health care, climate, immigration, criminal justice, I think there was significant movement on the part of the Biden campaign."

-The document recommends that Biden commit to eliminating carbon pollution from power plants by 2035, and zeroing out net greenhouse gas emissions across the entire economy by 2050.
-The task forces call for funding universal pre-kindergarten across the country, expanding Social Security, raising the national minimum wage and eliminating cash bail, among many other long-sought progressive stances.
+The document recommends that Biden commit to eliminating carbon pollution from power plants by 2035 and to zeroing out net greenhouse gas emissions across the entire economy by 2050.
+The task forces call for funding universal prekindergarten across the country, expanding Social Security, raising the national minimum wage and eliminating cash bail, among many other long-sought progressive stances.

 "I don't think you could find any issue that we couldn't find an agreeable resolution on, that everybody in the room said, 'That will work,' " said Jared Bernstein, Biden's former economic adviser in the Obama administration and a task force member.
 "I don't think you could find anything in there that he won't want to take a very close look at."